-Beyond merely changing the game of hockey, Bobby Orr could keep control of the puck and make the other 9 players on the ice look like idiotic little kids. no one had seen that before, or since, not even in Gretzky.
-His +/- record of +124 wont be broken in the next 50 years, possibly ever.
-He simply dominated every game, end to end, that he ever played, and often on only one good knee. no one could touch him.
-The maradona of hockey in my opinion.
+Beyond merely changing the game of hockey, Bobby Orr could keep control of the puck and make the other nine players on the ice look like idiotic little kids.
+No one had seen that before, or since, not even in Gretzky.
+His +/- record of +124 won't be broken in the next 50 years, possibly ever.
+He simply dominated every game, end to end, that he ever played, and often on only one good knee.
+No one could touch him.
+He was the Maradona of hockey, in my opinion.

-I have seen many great athletes - Jim Brown, Mohammed Ali, Federer to name a few.
+I have seen many great athletes - Jim Brown, Muhammad Ali, Federer, to name a few.
 But the greatest of all was Bobby Orr.
-Unmatched grace and skill - so clearly better than his contemporaries or any players since that he deserved to play in his own league.
-As the great Booby Hull said - "He was better on one leg than the rest of us". by the way Orr won the scoring title twice.
+With unmatched grace and skill, he was so clearly better than his contemporaries or any players since that he deserved to play in his own league.
+As the great Bobby Hull said, "He was better on one leg than the rest of us."
+By the way, Orr won the scoring title twice.

 104.3 yards per game.
-0 NFL games missed.
+Zero NFL games missed.
 5.22 yards per carry.
-Led the NFL in rushing 8 of his 9 seasons, and the season he didn't finish first he played most of the season with a broken arm.
+Led the NFL in rushing eight of his nine seasons, and the season he didn't finish first, he played most of the season with a broken arm.
 Enough said.
-Greatest NFL player of all time and was so dominant in lacrosse that they made a rule after him (Having a crease around the goal).
-Former NFL players have been on record saying at age 50 he could still win the MVP in the NFL.
+Greatest NFL player of all time and was so dominant in lacrosse that they made a rule after him (having a crease around the goal).
+Former NFL players have been on record saying that at age 50, he could still win the MVP in the NFL.

-I'm gonna guess many today are unaware of him.
+I'm gonna guess many people today are unaware of him.

 Granted, this is subjective, and I don't diminish any of those above.
 Yet I strongly believe this man deserves to be in the top ten, or at least above some currently there.

-Awe. #1 All around best athlete ever!
+Wow.
+The number one all-around best athlete ever!
 What he did when being a hockey player meant keeping your job the hard way and totally loved to play.
 He owned the league and made it look easy.
-Tough, Good and a true idol for millions.
-Amazing.
-Chris
+Tough, good, and a true idol for millions.
+Amazing, Chris.

-I think - he should be in the top 10 easy!
+I think he should easily be in the top 10!